 Stage 3 – fitness/psychometric tests

-Take part in a shuttle run/bleep test, step test or treadmill test.
+Take part in a shuttle run/bleep test.
 There will be two written tests; working with numbers and understanding information based at our Training Centre in Chorley.
-There are three documents below which explain the fitness and psychometric tests in more detail.
+The document below explains the psychometric test in more detail.

 Assessment day at our training centre in Chorley where you'll be tested on physical exercises based on the national firefighter selection tests and carry out the following exercises: